The OpenLink Data Explorer Extension

 What is the OpenLink Data Explorer Extension?

-The OpenLink Data Explorer is a browser extension (currently available for Firefox with additional browser support to follow) that adds a new option to the Web User Agent functionality realm in the form of new main and context menu options for viewing Data Sources associated with Web Pages.
+The OpenLink Data Explorer (ODE) is a browser extension (currently available for Firefox, Safari, Chrome, Opera, and Internet Explorer with additional browser support to follow) that adds a new option to the realm of Web User Agent functionality, in the form of new menu options for viewing Data Sources associated with Web Pages.

 Why is the OpenLink Data Explorer Extension Important?

-It allows Web users to explore the raw data and data relationships that underly a Web page.
+ODE allows Web users to explore the raw data and entity relationships that underly the Web resources it processes.
 The extension enables users to switch between Hypertext and Hyperdata link traversal of Web data.

 What is Linked Data?